arizon-dev/quickblaze-encrypt/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Do not submit bug report if you are not using the latest QuickBlaze version!
+Do not submit bug report if you are not using the latest Quickblaze version!

 **To Reproduce**
 Steps to reproduce the behavior: